jkirira/quick-picks-shortcuts/README.md

 3. Your commands should be listed in the quick picks and you can click on them to run it.

 ![Your commands should be listed in the quick picks and you can click on them to run it](readme_images/3.jpg)

+## To Do
+* Add support for running keyboard shortcuts instead of VS Code commands

 ## Release Notes